SachaDelcourt-Co/chateau-apero-charge/README.md

 1. Log in with bar role credentials
 2. Access the bar order system
 3. Select products for a customer's order
-4. Enter customer's card ID to process payment
+4. Simply hold customer's NFC card near the phone to process payment (or manually enter the card ID)

 ### Recharge Staff Flow
 1. Log in with recharge role credentials